 The word "trinity" does not occur in the Bible and it took a few centuries of fermenting in a Greco-Roman Petri dish (and the decree of an emperor who was no theologian by a long shot) for the "Church Fathers" to come up with the Trinitarian dogma as un-solution to an otherwise non-existing problem.
 The Bible writers, on the other hand, were unyielding monotheists and obviously didn't think much of pagan pantheons or could care less about the wholly pagan dilemma of where God the Father might end and God the Son began, and Who might have come up with Whom first (but to give a hint: the summit of Rome's divine pyramid comprised the so-called Capitoline Triad, which first consisted of Jupiter, Mars and Quirinus, and later Jupiter, Juno and Minerva).

 Whereas some scholars are comfortable with creating compartments within the deity (something like: Logos is really a thought inside God's mind) others find this demonstrative of both baffling arrogance and pagan immaturity and ultimately not very helpful.
-Right after Isaiah sees YHWH come with both might and an arm that simultaneously rules and gathers the lambs in His bosom, he states that He has measured the world's waters in the hollow of His hand (Isaiah 40:10-12).
-And similarly, the Psalmist declares that the depths of the earth are in His hand (Psalm 95:4).
+Right after Isaiah sees YHWH come with both might and an arm that simultaneously rules and gathers the lambs in his bosom, he states that God has measured the world's waters in the hollow of his hand (Isaiah 40:10-12).
+And similarly, the Psalmist declares that the depths of the earth are in God's hand (Psalm 95:4).

 🔼Etymology of the name Pantokrator